Thomas Keble: Life

 In the autumn of 1819 he became college tutor at Corpus.
 At the time he headed the list of scholars, and, according to a. contemporary at Corpus, accepted the post reluctantly, after several previous refusals (Life of Phelps).
-In 1820 he became probationary fellow, and while residing at Oxford as tutor shared with his brother the curacies of East Leach and Burthorpe until 1824, when he became curate of Cirencester.
+In 1820 he became probationary fellow, and while residing at Oxford as tutor shared with his brother the curacies of East Leach and Burthrop until 1824, when he became curate of Cirencester.
 In 1825 be married Elizabeth Jane Clarke, daughter of a former fellow of Corpus, afterwards rector of Meyseyhampton.

-In 1827 he was instituted to the living of Bisley, Gloucestershire, then a scattered parish with a number of outlying hamlets filled with a very poor and neglected population.
+In 1827 he was instituted to the living of Bisley, Gloucestershire, then a scattered parish with a number of outlying hamlets with a poor and neglected population.
 He persevered, in spite of many discouragements, in improving the bodily and spiritual condition of the people, and there are now three consecrated churches with districts assigned to them taken out of the old parish, besides a consecrated chapel of ease with a conventional district.
+He founded the parish church of Bussage, dedicated to St Michael & All Angels and consecrated in 1846.
 His whole thoughts were absorbed in his parish.
 He was one of the first in England to revive the daily service in church, both morning and evening— a feature in his parish work which is made the subject of a beautiful poem by his friend Isaac Williams.
-The example set at Bisley was followed, through Isaac Williams, at St. Mary's, Oxford, and Littlemore, and thence spread through England.
+The example set at Bisley was followed, through Isaac Williams, at St Mary's, Oxford, and Littlemore, and thence spread through England.
 As Keble's health was weak, his parish work left him little time for literary labours; but he was highly valued by many friends, and his judgment on spiritual questions was always received with deference by his elder brother.
-He died on 5 September 1875, and was succeeded as Vicar of Bisley by his son (also Thomas Keble).
+He died on 5 September 1875, and was succeeded as vicar of Bisley by his son (also Thomas Keble).

-Thomas Keble wrote four of the 'Tracts for the Times,' viz.
+Thomas Keble wrote four of the 'Tracts for the Times', viz.
 Nos.
 12, 22, 43 and 84.
-The first three belong to the 'Richard Nelson ' series, which was afterwards published in a separate form.
-He also wrote forty-eight of the 'Plain Sermons,' the publication of which in connection with the 'Tracts' was probably first suggested by him.
+The first three belong to the 'Richard Nelson' series, which was afterwards published in a separate form.
+He also wrote forty-eight of the 'Plain Sermons'; the publication of which in connection with the 'Tracts' was probably first suggested by him.
 His own contributions are those marked E in vol.x.
 He translated the Homilies of St John Chrysostom on the Epistle to the Hebrews for the Library of the Fathers, the translation being revised by John Barrow.
 He published a short tract, Considerations on the Athanasian Creed, in 1872, and a preface to Short Sketches of the Fathers of the English Church, by Francis Philip.